lark-parser/lark/docs/json_tutorial.md

 Once we have our grammar, creating the parser is very simple.

-We simply instanciate Lark, and tell it to accept a "value":
+We simply instantiate Lark, and tell it to accept a "value":

 ```python
 from lark import Lark